EP NowStoreAcademySupportProduction LotProducts by Country

 You apply for the Cultural Test online via the British Film Institute (BFI) portal; if the BFI is satisfied with your application, it will make a recommendation to the Department for Culture, Media and Sport (DCMS) to issue your certificate.

-There are two types of certificates available: interim and final.
-If you are mid-production and wish to make a tax credit claim, you must have an interim certificate, which can be applied for at any time.
+If you are mid-production and wish to make an incentive claim, you must have an interim certificate, which can be applied for at any time.
 If there is any doubt or concern about qualification, be sure to apply for an interim certificate – which will provide comfort as to qualification – as soon as possible.

 Interim certificates are issued on the basis of the plan for your film or HETV show.
 You will need to include a budget, shooting schedule and script and demonstrate how you intend to pass the test on the form.